Brand ambassador: College campus brand ambassadors

-In the early 1990s marketing companies like American Guerilla Marketing LLC were the first to utilize campus ambassadors (also known as "brand representatives" and "brand ambassadors") college students who spread the word about the company that they represent.
+In the early 1990s marketing companies began to utilize campus ambassadors (also known as "brand representatives" and "brand ambassadors") college students who spread the word about the company that they represent.
 The goal of campus ambassadors is to help the company with marketing programs on campus to target the college demographic.
 This can be achieved by throwing events, hosting workshops, and utilizing social media to promote the brand or company.
 College campus brand ambassadors not only can market products or services through either events, workshops or social media.
 They can market through what others may say is more affective and better for the long run, which is marketing by word of mouth.
 Word-of-mouth marketing was the next-most-popular method of promotion – 75% of ambassadors said they used it, and 73% of them said it was a successful method of promotion.
 Just over 50% of the campus ambassadors we surveyed said that they hosted events for their company, but only 55% of them said that this was a successful.
-Word by mouth plays a big part in marketing because the company brand, product or service is being passed down by people who most likely know each other and are close to.
-This increases the chances of people taking action and buying that said product or service.
-In addition, students are more willing to take on the position as a campus ambassador because of the experiences gained.
-Student ambassador offers students a chance to grow their leadership and communication skills, and inspire other students to take a more active role in representing the school.
-Eager prospective students might also be interested in joining the program.
-This offers yet another incentive for students to apply to your institution.
-It can also add value to your current students’ experience.

-Employee brand ambassadors

-Many companies value positively that their employees develop their personal brand so that it has a beneficial impact on the company's reputation.
-According to Alberto Chinchilla Abadías "it is advisable that the company train its workers and managers in communication and digital skills in order to effectively use these technologies."